Leticia Claro Oliveira

 The Effect of State-Level Social Distancing Policy Stringency on Mobility in the States of Brazil

-Abstract: In Brazil, sub-national governments have played a particularly important role as the key actors implementing non-pharmaceutical interventions to halt the spread of COVID-19.
-Building on the methodology proposed by the Oxford COVID-19 Government Response Tracker (OxCGRT), we coded the stringency levels of state-level school, commerce, services, industry, public gathering, and private event closure policies and describe these actions’ duration at the state-level in Brazil from early February to mid-May 2020.
-Our results suggest significant heterogeneity across Brazil and across weeks in social distancing policy stringency during this period.
-We then apply dynamic time-series cross-sectional methods to evaluate the effect of anti-contagion policies on the population’s mobility using cell phone location data.
-We find that anti-contagion policies had a significant effect on producing higher adherence to remaining at home even though social distancing policies were relatively moderate as compared to other countries.
-Our results also suggest that social distancing policies have a greater impact when a more complete and coherent set of policies were introduced and sustained by state governments.
+In Brazil, sub-national governments played a key role implementing non-pharmaceutical interventions to halt the spread of COVID-19.
+Building on the Oxford COVID-19 Government Response Tracker methodology, we coded stringency levels of state-level policies from early February to mid-May 2020.
+We find that anti-contagion policies had a significant effect on adherence to remaining at home, and that social distancing policies had greater impact when a more complete and coherent set of policies were introduced and sustained by state governments.

 with Lorena G. Barberia (USP) · Luiz G. R. Cantarelli (USP) · Natália de Paula Moreira (USP) · Isabel Seelaender Costa Rosa (USP)